John Bowker (baseball): Early life

 Bowker was born to Brite and Chris Bowker on July 8, 1983, in Sacramento, California.
 Growing up, he attended Mariemont Elementary School, Arden Middle School, and Rio Americano High School.
 He began his baseball career playing for an Arden Park Little League team coached by his father, and he played baseball at Rio Americano, along with football and basketball.
 He decided to concentrate on baseball as a sophomore.
 He lettered three seasons in baseball, two seasons in football and one season in basketball in addition to being named all-league in each of these sports.
 He set Rio Americano's single-season records for batting average (.463) hits (41), home runs (8) and runs batted in (RBI) (41).

 College career

-After graduating from Rio Americano, Bowker enrolled at Long Beach State University.
-In 2004, he led the LBSU Dirtbags to the NCAA Super Regionals and was included on the 1st Team All-Big West.
-Bowker batted .323 in his first two years at Long Beach.
+Bowker was not recruited to play baseball out of high school.
+After graduating from Rio Americano, he enrolled at Long Beach State University (LBSU), and joined the baseball team as a walk-on.
+As a redshirt freshman, he led the LBSU Dirtbags in home runs (7) and slugging percentage (.563), and was given an honorable mention for the All-Big West team.
+The following year, he was named to the All-Conference First Team, as the Dirtbags reached the Super Regionals of the NCAA Division I baseball tournament, where they lost to the Arizona Wildcasts.
+Bowker batted .323 in his two years at Long Beach.